Min. time required: 7:00

 Take a break from traveling!

 If the weather is good, you'll have great views during all of this trip.
-We still recommend planning breaks to take in the views even better.
+But do plan breaks to take in the views even better.
 Good places to do so are Monte San Salvatore, Cimetta (or mid-station Cardada), and countless restaurants in Locarno.
 Shopping can be done in Lugano and Locarno.

 Boat and mountain operation times

-The regular trains run all year.
-Find operation times for the other sections of this itinerary below:
+The regular trains run all year, but the cableways don't, and boat services can be limited in low season.
+Find operation dates and schedules for the other sections of this itinerary below:

 How to plan your trip with the Swiss timetable